Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 ---

 Sort of.
-PlantIT is flexible enough to run nearly any HPC workflow, but the platform is tailored for *phenomics*.
-If you're looking to do genomics, a different tool such as [CoGe](https://genomevolution.org/CoGe/) or [easyGWAS](https://easygwas.ethz.ch/) is likely a better fit.
+PlantIT is flexible enough to run nearly any HPC workflow, but the platform is developed primarily for phenomics.
+If you're looking to do genomics, a tool like [CoGe](https://genomevolution.org/CoGe/) or [easyGWAS](https://easygwas.ethz.ch/) may be a better fit.

 <br>